carolramsey/CS373-Fall-2016-Carol-Ramsey/_posts/2016-10-02-Week6-CarolRamsey.md

 **Tip of the Week**

-Even when school is making you nuts and you arne't sleeping a lot, if you are married, remember to say "hello" to your spouse when you get home.
+Even when school is making you nuts and you aren't sleeping a lot, if you are married, remember to say "hello" to your spouse when you get home.
 Seriously.
 You need to say, "hello" and if possible, ask him/her about their day.